Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/ensembl-data/annotation-and-prediction/community-annotation.md

 description: Requirements for community annotations to be imported into Ensembl.
 ---

+Ensembl collaborates with a range of global genome assembly and annotation initiatives.
+We recognise that contributors to these efforts may be producing high-quality annotations they wish to see represented in Ensembl.
+If you would like to submit such annotations, please follow the instructions below.

 # Community annotation formatting

-Whilst we encourage our users, collaborators and providers to keep submitting their assembly annotations to [INSDC](https://www.insdc.org/about-insdc/), we can understand that this process may take longer than desired, delaying the timelines of when the genome will be available in our site.
-Thus, we may accept GFF3 files for key species handed over directly to us (although the assembly will still need to be already publicly available in INSDC).
-We consider a key species those not already present in Ensembl, particularly those whose genus is not represented.
-However, the cost of importing the annotation this way is higher than taking it from INSDC, so this will be evaluated in a case-by-case basis.
-We have put together a short protocol that can be easily followed to make sure a GFF3 file is valid and complies with our requirements.
+While we encourage users, collaborators, and data providers to submit their assembly annotations to [INSDC](https://www.insdc.org/about-insdc/), we understand that this process can sometimes take longer than expected, potentially delaying the availability of the genome on our site.
+To help mitigate such delays, we may accept GFF3 annotation files submitted directly to us, provided the assembly is already publicly available in INSDC.

+Please note that importing annotations directly incurs a higher processing cost compared to retrieving them from INSDC, so such requests will be evaluated on a case-by-case basis.
+Priority will be given to annotations for key species not yet represented in Ensembl, particularly those from underrepresented genera, or for assemblies that are part of collaborative projects involving Ensembl.

+To facilitate the process, we have prepared a brief protocol to help ensure submitted GFF3 files are valid and meet our requirements.

+## Preparing your GFF3 file for submission

 First and foremost, it is important the file must be in valid GFF3 format ([specifications](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)).
 This can be checked by uploading the file to the [GFF3 Validator](https://genometools.org/cgi-bin/gff3validator.cgi) from “GenomeTools” and clicking on `Validate this file!`.
 Run it at least once without the `tidy` box ticked to check what the issues are.
 You can then attempt to validate it again with the `tidy` option checked.
 Note that if your GFF3 file is larger than the specified limit in the site, you will need to download the tool ([installation instructions](https://github.com/genometools/genometools/blob/master/README.md)) and run it on your computer with the command: